mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

-# MIMIKEdgeClientCache
+# MIMIKEdgeClientContentCache

- MIMIKEdgeClientCache service library can help you interact with the following mimik services:
+ MIMIKEdgeClientContentCache service library can help you interact with the following mimik services:

- * Cache
+ * Content Cache

 ## Requirements
 ```